samiezito/sami-zito/README.md

 ## About Me

 I am a graduate student working toward my Master of Science in Technical Communication at NC State.
 I am on track to graduate May 2026.
-I have a experience in documentation writing and design, information architecture, data analysis, and content creation.
+I have a experience in software documentation for a Saas company, information architecture, data analysis, and content creation.
 This repository showcases my skills and past projects.

 ## Projects